Wall Street ends down; Twitter rallies after-hours

-NEW YORK Stocks fell on Tuesday, dropping in a broad selloff as a weak outlook from courier company UPS weighed on sentiment and pressured transportation stocks.
+NEW YORK U.S. stocks fell on Tuesday, dropping in a broad selloff as a weak outlook from courier company UPS weighed on sentiment and pressured transportation stocks.

 Although a rally in telecom stocks helped to limit the broader market's decline, the S&P 500 ended below its 14-day moving average for a second straight day.
 Nine of the 10 primary S&P 500 sectors fell on the day.

-Rival shipping company FedEx Corp (FDX.N) was down 1.6 percent at $147.14.
-The Dow Jones Transportation index .DJT, which is often viewed as a proxy for business activity, fell 1.4 percent.
+Rival shipping company FedEx Corp was down 1.6 percent at $147.14.
+The Dow Jones Transportation index, which is often viewed as a proxy for business activity, fell 1.4 percent.
 It is about 3 percent away from the record closing high hit last week.

-UPS is the latest bellwether name whose results have disappointed investors, following Amazon.com Inc (AMZN.O) and Boeing Co (BA.N) last week.
+UPS is the latest bellwether name whose results have disappointed investors, following Amazon.com Inc and Boeing Co last week.
 Nonetheless, this earnings season has largely been a positive for equities.

 With more than half the S&P 500 having reported already, almost 70 percent have topped earnings expectations, according to Thomson Reuters data, well above the long-term average of 63 percent.
 More than 63 percent have topped revenue forecasts, above the long-term average of 61 percent.